 Among OMRON's consolidated subsidiaries, JMDC is listed on Tokyo Stock Exchange.
 JMDC is a data platform entity possessing a significant healthcare database with its contents mainly including accumulated medical prescription and health examination data.
-JMDC's main business areas are healthcare big data, telemedicine, and dispensing pharmacy support.
+JMDC's main business areas are healthcare big data and telemedicine.
 Aiming to realize SF2030, JMDC was acquired by OMRON as a consolidated subsidiary whose significance is described below.